eltongonc/nodejs-remote-console/README.md

 # Remote console
-A remote debugger tool to use for all frontend projects
+A remote debugger tool that allows you to view errors on all your frontend projects.

 ## Dependancies
 - Socket.io
 - Nodejs
+- React.js

 ## Usage
 A frontend project can use this tool as a debug tool.
 The project needs to create a new websocket connection to remote-console.eltongoncalves.nl.